ErlingSigurdson/Drv7SegQ595/README.md

 The library API allows for any order of `seg_byte` and `pos_byte` placement within the register, that is, any of these bytes may be either upper or lower byte.

+### Character position switching

-`pos_byte` bits switch character positions by electrically connecting and disconnecting the display's common pin to the ground (GND, for a common-cathode display) or to the positive rail (VCC, for a common-anode display).
-Usually it is done via a switching device (most commonly a transistor), since 595's ability to source/sink current by itself for a whole set of 7 LEDs gets close to exceeds its electrical limitations.
+Every position is powered (turned on) by either setting or clearing the corresponding `pos_byte` bit, which provides high or low logical level to the parallel output pin, respectively.
+Level switching allows for electrically connecting and disconnecting the display's common pin to the ground (GND, for a common-cathode display) or to the positive rail (VCC, for a common-anode display).
+Usually it is done via a switching device (most commonly a transistor), since 595's ability to source/sink current by itself for a whole set of 7 LEDs gets close to exceeds its electrical limitations (although in some realistic cases the IC may endure it).
+Switching devices themselves may be either N-type (active-high) or P-type (active-low).

+Since the logical level required to turn on a position depends on the circuit, this library's API provide parameters to handle any variant as long as all character positions are wired consistently (get turn on with the same logical level).

 ## Multiplexing